Insider Buying: Hercules Capit - GuruFocus.com

 On May 24, 2023, Christian Follmann, the Chief Operating Officer (COO) of Hercules Capital Inc (HTGC, Financial), purchased 455 shares of the company's stock.
-This move is noteworthy as it may signal a positive outlook for the company's future performance.
+This insider buying activity could be a signal for investors to pay closer attention to the stock and its potential future performance.

 Who is Christian Follmann?